-Abu Dhabi, UAE – 26th August 2020: Aurora50 celebrated the successful conclusion of the inaugural Board Summit, organised under the patronage of Sheikha Shamma bint Sultan bin Khalifa Al Nahyan, that attracted over 500 participant registrations from Minsters, seasoned board directors and aspiring female board talent.
+Abu Dhabi, UAE — 26th August 2020: Aurora50 celebrated the successful conclusion of the inaugural Board Summit, organised under the patronage of Sheikha Shamma bint Sultan bin Khalifa Al Nahyan, which attracted over 500 participant registrations from minsters, seasoned board directors and aspiring female board talent.

 Sheikha Shamma bint Sultan bin Khalifa Al Nahyan, Co-founder of Aurora50, opened the event with an inspiring address, where she emphasised: “Women are, and will remain, one of the most valuable resources in shaping the future of our nation.
 It is the responsibility of every organisation to realise this untapped potential and empower these talented individuals to take on the positions that will help them make a difference.
 On the eve of our Golden Jubilee, as the United Arab Emirates charts its course for the next 50 years, we have the opportunity to achieve so much more and to truly impact change where it matters.”

 As part of his keynote address, His Excellency Abdullah BinTouq Al Marri, UAE Minister of Economy and Chairman of Emirates Securities and Commodities Authority (ESCA) iterated: “The UAE’s Vision 2021 clearly reflects the commitment of the UAE government and leadership to improve gender parity as a means to achieve progress.
 This year’s Emirati